Amazon’s top-secret “Vesta” program is for building home robots

 Amazon’s next big product may be a talking robot that follows you around the house, courtesy of a secret program being overseen by its Lab126 hardware R&D division, reports Bloomberg.
 Lab126 is where a number of Amazon’s current hardware products originated.
-Those products include hits like Amazon’s Echo speakers and Fire TV set-top boxes (thought Lab126 is also responsible for the horrible Fire Phone).
+Those products include hits like Amazon’s Echo speakers and Fire TV set-top boxes (though Lab126 is also responsible for the horrible Fire Phone).

 The secret program, “Vesta,” is reportedly Amazon’s plan to bring consumer-friendly robots to people’s homes–and as early as 2019.

-There’s no word yet on what type of home robots Vesta is exploring, but one of Bloomberg’s sources say they could be like a type of mobile Echo speaker–a robot that follows you around your house ready to answer your queries wherever you go.
+There’s no word yet on what type of home robots Vesta is exploring, but one of Bloomberg’s sources says they could be like a type of mobile Echo speaker–a robot that follows you around your house ready to answer your queries wherever you go.
 Vesta’s current prototypes include robots with advanced cameras and computer-vision software that help it navigate through homes.
 When asked about its Vesta program, an Amazon spokesperson told Bloomberg the company doesn’t comment on “rumors and speculation.”